HimmatSinghBalot/hello-dropwizard/README.md

 *Bonus (Optional)*
 - If you haven't already, create an efficient docker image based on best practices for at least one service.
 Be prepared to explain why it's efficient.

-- I will explain why it is efficent during Discussion.
-I have used docker container shell to build your code and

 ## Results

 Make the dev environment automation available via a public github repo with any instructions on how to run your dev environment in an accompanying `README.md` file.
 Send it in and be prepared to discuss it.